 Northern Ireland's Tree of the Year 2017 Shortlist

-These six trees are the finalists in Northern Ireland's Tree of the Year, an annual search for the nation's best loved tree.
+These six trees are the finalists in Northern Ireland's Tree of the Year, an annual search for the nation's best loved tree was won by the Erskine House Tree.

 Read the incredible stories behind our shortlisted trees and vote for your favourite.